 A redesigned Hirsch Hall will be one of Ansche Chesed’s jewels.
 With the stage gone, smachot (celebrations) and other events will take place in spacious, comfortable surroundings.
 Extra-wide doors between the Hall and the adjoining Annex (gym) will create a virtually seamless area for larger events.
 Aesthetic improvements, upgraded sound and lighting and a renovated lobby and back walkway (loggia) will complete the picture, turning the Lower Level into a highly desirable place to host events and an important source of rental income for Ansche Chesed.

 Help us rediscover Ansche Chesed’s historic beauty, create a more welcoming space and bring our community closer together.

 The Rav Chesed Campaign is Ansche Chesed’s first capital campaign in 18 years.
 Our 90-year-old home has allowed our community to flourish to an all-time high in membership.
 But over the decades, critical areas have been divided into small spaces that make it harder to connect with each other, hamper the important work of our clergy and staff and obscure our historic building’s beauty.
 It’s time to make changes that reflect the way we use the space today.

 Our historic building is a tremendous asset, but it is worn.
 Many of our public spaces – such as Hirsch Hall and the 100th Street lobby – are outdated and in need of significant repair.
-Current office space is inadequate.
+Synagogue office space was inadequate.
 Extensive water leakage damaged the lower level.
 Areas of the building must be modernized to meet current building codes.

 The Rav Chesed Campaign team met with AC members and stakeholders to identify the needs of various groups and tenants.
 A congregation-wide study also provided insights into our synagogue’s needs and priorities.
 Fragmented and ill-constructed, our space has not facilitated opportunities for our members to connect and feel welcome.
 Our 90-year-old building needs new spaces and updating to serve current members and attract new ones.